aeternity/documentation-hub/docs/getting-started/advance-to-do-aepp/README.md

 The ToDo List Æpp runs at http://localhost:8080.

 ## Applicatrion Structure
-In this tutorial we will focus on the **account.js**, **contractDetails.js**, and **ToDo.vue** files.
+In this tutorial, we will focus on the **account.js**, **contractDetails.js**, and **ToDo.vue** files.
 These files contain the essence of our project. Тhe other files are specific to the configuration of the frontend framework you have chosen - in our case - *Vue.js*.

 Here is the structure of the *src* directory for the cloned project:
 ```